Landon Donovan: Return to LA Galaxy

-Club León
+León

-On January 12, 2018, Donovan signed with Liga MX team Club León, having returned from retirement for a second time.
+On January 12, 2018, Donovan signed with Liga MX team León, having returned from retirement for a second time.
 He made his Liga MX debut on February 10, 2018, coming on as a substitute in the 83rd minute of León's 2–1 victory over Club Puebla.
 He scored his first goal for the club on March 24, 2018, in a friendly against his former team, the San Jose Earthquakes On June 17, 2018, Club León announced they had decided to terminate Donovan's contract early.

 San Diego Sockers

 On January 24, 2019, Donovan signed with the San Diego Sockers in the Major Arena Soccer League.
 He provided an assist in a 6–4 win over the Tacoma Stars during his MASL debut on February 15 in front of a record crowd in Pechanga Arena San Diego.
 He scored his first two goals for the Sockers in the next game for a 13–2 win over Turlock Express, opening the scoring after just 12 seconds.
-Donovan was named to MASL's Week 14 Team of the Week and also named him as a 2018–2019 All-MASL Top Newcomer.
+Donovan was named to MASL's Week 14 Team of the Week and also named him as a 2018–19 All-MASL Top Newcomer.